-4She admitted that Jamie H. and Thomas H. had been absent from school on all the days specified in the petition; that she had left them in the care of a teenager on December 16, 1997, and not returned; that she had been caught driving on a suspended license; and that her children had previously been in foster care for a lengthy period of concluded that Jamie and Thomas H. were neglected, but recognized that there were no allegations of physical abuse.
+At the adjudicatory hearing, held on February 2, 1998, Appellant admitted to multiple instances of neglect that were alleged in the petition.
+See footnote 4The trial court concluded that Jamie and Thomas H. were neglected, but recognized that there were no allegations of physical abuse.
 Appellant moved for a ninety-day improvement period to run from the December 29, 1997, hearing.
-While the lower court denied this request, it did grant a ninety-day improvement period which commenced on February 2, 1998.
+While the lower court denied this request, it did grant a ninety- day improvement period which commenced on February 2, 1998.
 During the improvement period, Appellant was to achieve the following goals:

-- (1) To maintain housing for the children;
+(1) To maintain housing for the children;

-- (2) To undergo a psychological evaluation and obtain counseling;
+(2) To undergo a psychological evaluation and obtain counseling;

-- (3) To work toward her GED;
+(3) To work toward her GED;

-- (4) To obtain employment;
+(4) To obtain employment;

-- (5) To maintain an alcohol-free environment for the children without negative social behaviors.
+(5) To maintain an alcohol-free environment for the children without negative social behaviors.

-time.

 During the post-adjudicatory improvement period, Appellant was incarcerated on two separate occasions.
 First, she was incarcerated from April 11, 1998, until April 23, 1998, for petit larceny.
 Within less than a full week of her release from jail, Appellant was arrested for battery and revocation of probation and then incarcerated on those charges from April 29, 1998, until May 15, 1998.
-At the dispositional hearing held on June 22, 1998,5 Appellant's parental rights were terminated.6 Appellant moved for a sixty-day extension of the post-adjudicatory improvement period based on a pattern of improvement and cooperation.7 The trial court denied this motion, determining that it was too little, too late.8 In her prayer for relief, Appellant seeks a remand of this matter to the circuit court.
+At the dispositional hearing held on June 22, 1998, See footnote 5Appellant's parental rights were terminated.
+See footnote 6Appellant moved for a sixty-day extension of the postadjudicatory improvement period based on a pattern of improvement and cooperation.
+See footnote 7 The trial court denied this motion, determining that it was too little, too late.
+See footnote 8In her prayer for relief, Appellant seeks a remand of this matter to the circuit court.